 Elizabeth Beilman joined the North Carolina Symphony in 1988 and serves as the orchestra’s Associate Principal Cello.
 She is Co-founder and Executive Director of North Carolina Chamber Music Institute and Director of the Lamar Stringfield Music Camp.
 She also maintains a thriving private cello studio.
 Please click on the picture to read Ms. Beilman's full bio.

 Kirsten Jermé is Assistant Director of Lamar Stringfield Music Camp Honors Division.
-She is on faculty at the North Carolina Chamber Music Institute, the North Raleigh School of Music, KidzNotes Durham, and the Chapel Hill Chamber Music Workshop,
+She is on faculty at the North Carolina Chamber Music Institute, MYCO, the North Raleigh School of Music, KidzNotes, and the Chapel Hill Chamber Music Workshop, Formerly principal cellist of the Evansville Philharmonic and cellist of the Larchmere and Eykamp String Quartets, she has performed chamber music extensively throughout the U.S. and Canada, as well as in Europe.
+Please click on the picture to read Ms. Jermé's full bio.

 Jessica Jenkins Davis directs the Suzuki violin program at Meredith College in Raleigh, North Carolina and is currently a doctoral candidate in music education at the University of North Carolina at Greensboro.
 She is a registered Suzuki teacher with the Suzuki Association of the Americas.
 She has served as an institute instructor in the North Carolina Suzuki Association and for Charlotte School of the Arts.